Shen-Language/shen-sources/doc/port-performance.md

 `shen.dict-keys` and `shen.dict-values` can remain defined in terms of `shen.dict-fold`, but direct host implementations may avoid intermediate work.

+The callback passed to `shen.dict-fold` remains a Shen function value with the argument order `Key`, `Value`, `Accumulator`; a native map does not turn it into an ordinary host callback with different application semantics.

-The host dictionary's key semantics must match Shen.
-A host table that compares keys only by identity is not sufficient when structurally equal Shen values are valid interchangeable keys.
-Hosts that cannot directly hash lists or vectors need a Shen-aware hash/equality adapter or a custom dictionary wrapper.
+Dictionary key semantics are significant because structurally equal Shen values are interchangeable keys.
+A host table based only on identity is therefore not sufficient; hosts that cannot directly hash lists or vectors need Shen-aware hashing and equality around the native table.

 Dictionaries are especially important because the kernel uses them internally for properties and metadata.
 Improving them speeds up compilation, loading,